Also Known As

 The cause of any particular cancer is difficult to determine.
 In the case of melanomas, it is likely that a number of key mutations linked to coat color may be the basis.

-All cancers are due to mutations and much research is currently under way to determine what triggers the mutations.
+Most cancers are due to mutations and much research is currently under way to determine what triggers the mutations.
 Once the causes of various mutations are known, researchers can begin to determine how to control and eventually eliminate them.

 More research is needed to determine how best to prevent cancer in horses.
 So far, catching cancers in their earliest stages and treating them appropriately is the best course of action that horse owners and veterinarians can take.

 Many of the treatments used for human cancers work well for cancers in horses.
 In the case of swollen lymph nodes or enlarging/changing lumps, a biopsy or cytology of the nodes or lumps may be useful in determining if a malignant tumor exists.

 When the abdomen is distended, when vomiting or diarrhea are ongoing, or weight loss occurs, radiographs, ultrasounds, or endoscopy may help determine where and how serious any tumors are.
 Radiographs are helpful with dry coughs, lameness, straining to urinate, or when unusual oral odor indicates a serious internal problem.

 In all cases, the help of an experienced veterinarian will be needed to diagnose, formulate surgery or treatment plans, and make sure that the horse is kept comfortable throughout the ordeal.

 Diagnosis is accomplished by taking a piece of any existing mass and examining it under a microscope.
 If the lump is small and not causing any problems, it is often best left alone.